 - It is important to evacuate water as far as possible from your olive trees in winter: nothing is more dangerous to your tree.

 - Mulch the base of the olive trees to protect roots from freezing.
 Using organic plant-based mulch is ok because it would only break down towards spring.

-Your olive trees are in pots
+Your olive trees are in pots or containers

 - Place your olive trees in the sun.